-Amir (under review) then present these simulated thought stimuli within adapted cognitive-experimental attentional tasks.
-For example, Amir et al were able to quantify difficulty disengaging internal attention from negative self-referential thoughts by XXXXXXXX and YYYY as part of the XXXXXX Digit Categorization Task (Sudevan & Taylor, 1987) (CiTE).
-Likewise, they were able to quantify selective internal attention to negative (vs. neutral) self-referential thoughts by XXXXXXXXX (e.g., Dichotic 1-Back (Foa & McNally, 1986)XXXXXXNo study has yet to test the effect of MMT on internal attention to thoughts or during mindfulness meditation using either the STP or MAT methods.
+Amir, Ruimi and Bernstein (under review) then present these simulated thought stimuli within adapted cognitive-experimental attentional tasks.
+For example, Amir et al were able to quantify difficulty disengaging internal attention from negative (vs. neutral) self-referential thoughts by using the STP as part of the Digit Categorization Task (Sudevan & Taylor, 1987) ).
+Likewise, they were able to quantify selective internal attention to negative (vs. neutral) self-referential thoughts by using the STP i as part of the Dichotic 1-Back (Foa & McNally, 1986) () No study has yet to test the effect of MMT on internal attention to thoughts or during mindfulness meditation using the STP .